New York

 Yes – Routinely granting leave to pregnant women to give birth, but denying it to men whose wives are giving birth also violates the Sex Discrimination Laws.
 Remember – What’s good for the goose is good for the gander.

-If You Feel that You Have Been a Victim of Discrimination that violates these or any other Discrimination Laws, call The Law Offices of William Cafaro for a free consultation at 212-583-7400.
+If you feel that you have been a victim of discrimination that violates these or any other discrimination laws, call The Law Offices of William Cafaro for a free consultation at (212) 583-7400.
+There is no charge to speak with one of our attorneys to find out if you have grounds for a case.

 Our response to an e-mail inquiry cannot create an attorney-client relationship or authorize us to do any work on your case.